AzEditorialWkGrp/VDI/README.md

 ```

-Proceeding from this point, resources will be created in your Azure subscription in the Resource Group.
+You’ll now be asked if you’d like to proceed.
+From this point on, objects will begin to be created in your Azure subscription in a single Resource Group.

 Output will list the number of resources that are to be created as part of the deployment